-Jill started teaching at CSC part time in 1992 while working in the counseling department.
+Jill started teaching at Sandburg part time in 1992 while working in the counseling department.
 She now teaches psychology full time and will serve as the interim humanities and performing arts associate dean as well as the associate dean of social and behavioral sciences beginning July 1, 2010.

 Jill enjoys psychology because she finds behavior fascinating.
 Research psychology is an interest of hers because it’s like an investigation or detective work as to why we do some of the things we do.
 Being able to devise a research study or experiment to test a hypothesis about a behavior is an aspect of psychology Jill also finds intriguing.

 Teaching Philosophy/Personal Statement:

 “If you are not willing to learn, no one can help you.
 If you are determined to learn, no one can stop you.”
 Authorship unknown.

 Professional Development and Achievements:

 2013 recipient of the John and Suanne Roueche Excellence award in Innovating Teaching

 Presented at ILOWA and the Midwestern Psychological Association Conferences